If your brand isn’t already active on social media in France, it should be. Here’s how to get it right – and some useful tips to help you get started.

-This means the French are quite used to experiencing English and French alongside each other.
+This means the French often experience English and French alongside each other.
 And this could explain why French audiences tend to prefer localized videos with subtitling, not dubbing – an important point to note for your social media strategy.

 SOCIAL MEDIA OPPORTUNITY

 French companies need to jump through a lot of hoops to build their social media presence, and they’re encouraged to keep it to a minimum.
 As a result, many companies simply don’t invest their time in social media and often don’t have the people to manage their social media accounts.

 Interestingly, it’s not just social media that’s affected.
 The “Right to Disconnect,” launched by the government in 2017, is a directive for French employers designed to remove employee obligation to respond to work emails outside of working hours.
 This potentially limits the email outreach window for brands – only 28% of French companies use email marketing campaigns.

 Despite these obstacles, online and social media advertising are growing in popularity.
 In 2016, social advertising made up 38% of digital ad spend, which surpassed TV advertising for the first time in France.